-Last Updated on September 21, 2022 by Ernest and Saad
+Last Updated on November 4, 2022 by Ernests Embutnieks and Saad

-In this article, we’re going to go over all the reasons why your iPad may be showing its charging with the battery increasing, alongside how you can fix it.
+In this article, we’re going to go over all the reasons why your iPad may be showing its charging, but the battery is not increasing

 How To Fix iPad Showing Charging But Battery Not Increasing